ralph-irving/tcz-jivelite/README.md

 To enable the visualizer now playing screens in 1.19, add a lowercase -v to the Various Input text field at the bottom of the Squeezelite Settings webgui page as the Visualiser support option is broken in 1.19.

+To stop the configuration backup from including all the images from the jivelite installation add this line to /opt/.xfiletool.lst

+opt/jivelite

 Reboot piCorePlayer

 To enable visualizers support after having run the jivelite config once already, add -v as above, kill the jivelite process, then delete the .jivelite folder in /home/tc and reboot.
 After the reboot you will need to reconfigure jivelte.